-• Check if your supplier has included this in their cost.
-Or, if you are arranging this separately, make sure that all the extras like insurance, rubble removal and all materials are included.
+Check if your supplier has included installation in their cost.
+Or, if you are arranging this separately, make sure that all the extras like insurance, a skip for rubble, waste and packaging removal and that all the materials are included.